mabranches/schedule/README.md

   The controllers and models are very simples. in **/lib/renderes** there are classes to be used in view.
   * ScheduleRenderer - Main class responsible to render all scheduling in a table
-  * SchedulingRenderer - Rende a unique scheduling
+  * SchedulingRenderer - Render a unique scheduling
-  * EmptySchedulingRenderer - Render an avaible timeframe
+  * EmptySchedulingRenderer - Render an available time-frame

 ##### Javascript
   There are 2 main classes